Skip to content Accessibility statement

 • Approach - methodologies, resources, applicants and/or partners (30 per cent)

-• Value for money and sustainability (20 per cent)
+• Value for money and sustainability - cost effective and clear approach to becoming financially stable (20 per cent)

 The panel will meet to agree a final decision, subject to approval by the Pro Vice-Chancellor (Research).
 The panel will include:

-• at least two academic reviewers, one of whom may be from the BIEI steering group
+• Two academic reviewers, one of whom may be from the BIEI steering group

 Faculty Deans will also be consulted as part of the process.